remipassmoilesel/spring-k8s-demo/README.md

 This is a small application built with Spring Boot and VueJS, intended to be deployed on a Kubernetes cluster.
 With this application, you can upload documents, sign them then check them with a PGP key.

-A living demo on a Kubernetes cluster is available here: [spring-demo.remi-pace.fr](https://spring-demo.remi-pace.fr)
- - sorry for the self-signed certificate, I have done too many experiments with Let's Encrypt :)
+A living demo on a Kubernetes cluster is available here: [spring-demo.remi-pace.fr](https://spring-demo.remi-pace.fr) - sorry for the self-signed certificate, I have done too many experiments with Let's Encrypt :)

 ## Why Kubernetes ?

 Kubernetes offer many advantages:

 - With kubernetes and Docker, deploying an application is really easy
-- You can deploy any type of technology, including technologies that are not normally compatible with each other
+- You can deploy any type of technology, including technologies that are not normally incompatible with each other
-- Applications are overseen and responsive: they heal themselves, and they can scale according to their activities
+- Applications are monitored and responsive: they heal themselves, and they can scale automatically according to their activities
 - The use of servers is optimized: no RAM or CPU that sleep and cost money

 ## Use and test application

-/!\ Warning: This application has only been tested on Ubuntu and Alpine Linux
+⚠️⚠️⚠️ Warning: This application has only been tested on Ubuntu and Alpine Linux

 You can try this application locally easily.
 You will need NodeJS 8, npm, and a Mariadb/MySQL database: